damienbod/MicrosoftEntraIDAuthMicrosoftIdentityWeb/BlazorBff/readme.md

 # Credits

-Some of the code in this repo was built using original code src from Bernd Hirschmann.
+Some of the code in this repo was built using original soiurce code from Bernd Hirschmann.

 https://github.com/berhir/BlazorWebAssemblyCookieAuth